comptoolsres/comptoolsres.github.io/github_account.md

 ### Submitting the assignment

-* Assignments need to be turned in using Canvas.
-Log into [https://elearning.ufl.edu/](https://elearning.ufl.edu/) and got to the assignment.
+* This assignment will count at **50% of Quiz 1**.
-* **Paste the URL of your repository or just type a note that you have done the assignment.**
+* **Paste the URL of your repository or just type a note that you have done the assignment, adding your github username.**
 * Submit the assignment and I'll grade it.